Can Deere & Company (DE) Remain Competitive?

-Deere & Company (NYSE:DE) went down by -1.16% from its latest closing price compared to the recent 1-year high of $400.34.
-The company’s stock price has collected -1.17% of loss in the last five trading sessions.
-The Wall Street Journal reported on 12/18/21 that United Auto Workers of the Ivy League
+Deere & Company (NYSE:DE) went up by 6.05% from its latest closing price compared to the recent 1-year high of $400.34.
+The company’s stock price has collected 6.15% of gains in the last five trading sessions.
+The Wall Street Journal reported 1 hour ago that Deere Rolls Out Fully Autonomous Tractor at CES

 Is It Worth Investing in Deere & Company (NYSE :DE) Right Now?